chesterwizzle/Haikuverse/README.md

     * **Security Rules:** While access is primarily managed by secure download tokens and server-generated Signed URLs, Storage Security Rules provide a final layer of defense-in-depth, restricting direct write/delete access to authenticated owners for their respective paths (e.g., `/profile_images/{uid}/`, `/haiku_audio/{uid}/`).

 *   **Vertex AI and GCP API Security (Service Account & OAuth):**
-    *   Backend Cloud Functions use a Google Cloud service account and the `google-auth-library` to obtain short-lived OAuth 2.0 access tokens for secure, server-to-server communication with GCP APIs like Vertex AI and Text-to-Speech.
+    *   Backend Cloud Functions use a Google Cloud **service account** and the `google-auth-library` to obtain short-lived OAuth 2.0 access tokens for secure, server-to-server communication with GCP APIs like **Vertex AI**, **Text-to-Speech**, and the **Google Play Developer API** for purchase validation.
 No API keys are exposed.
     *   Client-side calls to the Firebase Vertex AI SDK (e.g., `VertexAIService` for Imagen) rely on the authenticated Firebase user context for secure access.

 *   **Clarification on Cloud Function Invocation:**